commercetools/commercetools-sdk-typescript/.changeset/small-numbers-peel.md

 '@commercetools/sdk-client-v2': patch
 ---

-add an option (`excludeRequestInErrorResponse`) to exclude original request from error responses.
+- add an option (`includeRequestInErrorResponse`) to include or exclude original request from error responses.